 This little unicorn has a friend to play with in the sky — how fun!
 Many people associate colorful unicorns and rainbows with “perfection,” and we can see why.
 Both symbolize happiness, magic, and joy.
 To boot, this looks a lot like a double rainbow, which only appears when light reflects twice in a raindrop.
 (Talk about rare!)

 Springtime is often the symbol of new beginnings and fresh starts, which rainbows also symbolize.
 It looks like the bird is announcing the start of a new season!
 With so many different colors and lovely things in this drawing, including the pretty flowers and butterfly, there is much to celebrate here.

 Many hopeful songs have been written about rainbows, including “Somewhere Over the Rainbow” and “The Rainbow Connection,” famously sung by Judy Garland and the Muppets, respectively.
 Other hits include Kacey Musgraves’ “Rainbow” and “Pocketful of Rainbows” by Elvis Presley.
 And you’re not going to find a rainbow anywhere else in the solar system.
 Earth is the only planet that gets rain and direct sunlight.
 We are so lucky!

 8. Doodle Rainbow No. 1

 Rainbows are a blast to sketch, wouldn’t you agree?
 Probably because they’re pretty easy to learn how to draw.
 You might ask your little one to add their own rainbow next to this cheerful doodle.
-Fun fact: Did you know that the longest observed rainbow lasted for about nine hours?
+You can also ask them the following question to get their creative gears turning: Did you know that the longest observed rainbow lasted for about nine hours?